 In addition, counseling and advice is given.
 Charities help any parent in need.
 Read Clackamas free diaper programs.

 Oregon City Catholic Charities offers services for the entire county.
 While the financial aid for bills, such as rent and energy, is limited, the agency and its churches offer a number of other low income and poverty fighting programs.
 Among them include tenant mediation, free food and nutritional support, employment counseling and information on job openings in Clackamas County.
 Counseling for immigrants and senior citizens are available too.
 Continue with Clackamas Catholic Charity programs.

 Help during the holidays in Clackamas County - Everything from referrals to regional Christmas programs to hot meals are available.
 Services are provided at both Thanksgiving or Christmas.
 Some of the non-profits will also be able to supply free unwrapped toys, games, gift cards, and more for young children or infants.
-Locate Clackamas area Christmas and Holiday programs.
+Locate Clackamas area free Christmas and Holiday programs.